+Your Benefits and the Amount You Pay

+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.

+treatment services

-Network Providers Tier 1 - Preferred Tier 2 - Standard The deductible does not apply.
-The deductible does not apply.
-Inpatient services, including residential treatment services a.
-Room and board 50% coinsurance 50% coinsurance b.
-Hospital or facility-based professional services 50% coinsurance 50% coinsurance c.
-Attending psychiatrist services 50% coinsurance 50% coinsurance d.
-Partial program 50% coinsurance 50% coinsurance Q. Office Visits Please note: This benefit does not include services received from locations using "hospital-based outpatient billing" practices.
+a.
+Room and board Nothing

+b.
+Hospital or facility-based professional services Nothing

+c.
+Attending psychiatrist services Nothing

+d.
+Partial program Nothing

+Q. Office Visits

+Please note: This benefit does not include services received from locations using "hospital-based outpatient billing" practices.
 The most specific and appropriate benefit in this Policy will apply for each service received at that type of provider.
 If you are unsure if your provider uses these billing practices, please contact them.
-Some services received during an office visit may be covered under another benefit in this Policy.
+Some services received during an office visit may be covered under another benefit in this

+Policy.
 The most specific and appropriate benefit in this Policy will apply for each service received during an office visit.

-Call Customer Service at the number on the back of your Medica ID card to services autilitized by iviedica.
-Network Providers Tier 1 - Preferred Tier 2 - Standard determine in advance whether a speci- procedure is a benefit and the applical coverage level for each service that yo receive. ble Office visit services that are no considered preventive health services as defined in the Police \$80 copayment Primary care provider: \$125 copayment Benefit Chart The deductible does not apply.
-The deductible does not apply.
-Specialty care provider: \$150 copayment Specialty care provider: \$225 copayment The deductible does not apply.
-The deductible does not apply.
-2. Urgent care center visits \$80 copayment The deductible does not apply.
-Covered as a Tier 1 - Preferred benefit.
+Call Customer Service at the number on the back of your Medica ID card to determine in advance whether a specific procedure is a benefit and the applicable coverage level for each service that you receive.

+Office visit services that are not considered preventive health services as defined in the Policy or Benefit Chart Nothing

+2. Urgent care center visits Nothing

+Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
 3. Convenience care a.
-Retail health clinic \$10 copayment \$20 copayment The deductible does not apply.
-The deductible does not apply. b.
-Virtual care \$20 copayment \$20 copayment The deductible does not apply.
-The deductible does not apply.
-4. Telemedicine Primary care provider: Primary care provider:

-services autho services authorized by Medica.
-Network Providers Tier 1 - Preferred Tier 2 - Standard \$80 copayment \$125 copayment The deductible does not apply.
-The deductible does not apply.
-Specialty care provider: \$150 copayment Specialty care provider: \$225 copayment The deductible does not apply.
-The deductible does not apply.
-5. Allergy Shots 50% coinsurance 50% coinsurance 6.
-Neuropsychological evaluations/cognitive testing, limited to services necessary for the diagnosis or treatment of a medical illness or injury 50% coinsurance 50% coinsurance 7.
-Surgical Services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician 50% coinsurance 50% coinsurance Trans n and Bone Marrow splants and Other Complex cal Conditions 1.
-Organ and bone marrow transplant services and other complex medical conditions Covered at the corresponding Tier 1 - Preferred benefit level, depending on type of services provided.
-For example, office Covered at the corresponding Tier 2 - Standard benefit level, depending on type of services provided.
-For example, office visits
+Retail health clinic Nothing b.
+Virtual care Nothing 4.
+Telemedicine Nothing 5.
+Allergy Shots Nothing Neuropsychological evaluations/cognitive testing, limited to services necessary for the diagnosis or treatment of a medical illness or injury Nothing Surgical Services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician Nothing R. Organ and Bone Marrow Transplants and Other Complex Medical Conditions Organ and bone marrow transplant services and other complex medical conditions Covered at the corresponding benefit level depending on type of services provided.
+For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
+S. Prescription Drugs Prescription drugs received at a retail pharmacy, other than those described below or in Prescription Specialty Generic: Nothing